Zendesk

-Zendesk, Inc. is an American company headquartered in San Francisco, California.
-It provides software-as-a-service products related to customer support, sales, and other customer communications.
-The company was founded in Copenhagen, Denmark, in 2007.
+Zendesk, Inc. is an American company that provides software-as-a-service (SaaS) products related to customer support, sales, and other customer communications.
+The company was founded in Copenhagen, Denmark, in 2007 and is headquartered in San Francisco, California, United States.
 Zendesk raised about $86 million in venture capital investments before going public in 2014.

 On November 22, 2022, Zendesk announced that it had been acquired by a group of investors led by Hellman & Friedman and Permira for approximately $10.2 billion.

 History

 Origins and funding

 Zendesk was founded in Copenhagen, Denmark in 2007 by three friends: Morten Primdahl, Alexander Aghassipour, and Mikkel Svane.
 The founders started developing the Zendesk software in Svane's loft.
-Initially, Zendesk was funded by the cofounders with each doing consulting jobs to support their families.
-Within a couple months of the Zendesk software-as-a-service product being released in the fall of 2007, it had about 1,000 trial customers.
+Initially, Zendesk was funded by the cofounders themselves, each doing consulting jobs to support their families.
+Within a few months of the Zendesk software-as-a-service product being released in the fall of 2007, it had about 1,000 trial customers.
 Initially, interest in the software spread slowly through word-of-mouth predominantly among other startups.
 Adoption accelerated in 2008, due to an increased interest in responding to customer complaints on social media and after Twitter started using Zendesk.

 Venture capital investors were willing to invest in Zendesk only if the company moved to the United States, where most of their customers were.
 In 2009 Zendesk moved to Boston, Massachusetts.
 About six months later, they made a second move, this time to San Francisco, California.
 The company raised $500,000 in seed funding, which was followed by a series A funding round for an undisclosed amount and a series B round for $6 million.
 Zendesk raised $19 million in a series C funding round in December 2010, followed by $60 million in a series D funding round in 2012.
 This brought total venture capital funding to about $86 million.